e271828e/Flight.jl/prototypes/kernel/NOTES.md

 named `events` inside `compile` shadows the `events(c)` declaration accessor the same function calls, and the model then fails to build at all.

+**Increment 21, part 2 — the read side, and `capture`.** §14.4's read-selector
+family was already half-built: increment 15 gave the output binding `get_output`/`get_input`/`get_face` as deferred-read values, because a binding needed them.
+The two store members close the family, and closing it moved it: the five selectors, `reads(…)` as the labeled set in one type, and the compiled `Reader` now live in `src/readers.jl`, which is included *above* the data plane — the binding register is a client of the family, not its owner, and its `_resolve_read` methods dispatch on selector types that therefore have to exist by then.
+What readers.jl needs from the condition algebra in the other direction — the `x`-offset walk, the "is this path a level of the build at all" predicate — it calls at resolution time, long after conditions.jl has been read, which is the ordinary late-binding this file layout already relies on (`init!` calls `resolve_condition` the same way).

+The reader is `apply!`'s **gather twin** in the literal sense: one entry per selector, its leaf type baked into the entry's own type, and a `map` over the entry tuple that the compiler unrolls into the four reads a model can offer — an `xbuf` offset, the `ẋbuf` offset beside it (`ẋ` has `x`'s shape at the activation scalar, so the derivative of a field sits at the field's own offset), a discrete store's index and field, and a cell address.
+One trap is worth recording.
+The `s` stores are held in a `Vector{Any}`, so the read needs a type assertion to stay inferable — and the assertion has to go on the *reference*: `ex.sstores[ci][]::S` infers correctly and still allocates 16 bytes per read, because the `[]` on an `Any` is a dynamic call that boxes its return before the assertion sees it. `(ex.sstores[ci]::Base.RefValue{S})[]` measures zero.

+Closing the family also made §14.4's **source rule** enforceable for the first
+time: the store selectors resolve only against live stores, and a binding reads a published snapshot, which carries none — so `get_state` in a binding's `reads` is now `ReadBindingUnresolved` at attach, with the honest remedy named, where before it could not be spelled at all. `capture` sits at the end of `conditions.jl` rather than in readers.jl: it reads stores directly rather than through selectors, it builds a condition tree out of `fragment`/`at`/ `combine`, and it is the gather twin of the `apply!` it now follows in the file.
+Its round trip has one caveat that belongs to boundary zero rather than to capture, and the test fixture is built around it: re-applying a captured condition runs the §14.5 sequence, so `project` and any guard already holding fire again — and so does a *due* `g`, the outgoing transition of §14.5's table.
+A bit-for-bit round trip is a claim about the establishment, not about a `g` that would run a second time, so the fixture holds the integrator's input at zero and the claim stands undiluted.

+Two names had to move. `Reader` was taken by a coverage binding in `test_roster.jl` (`struct Reader <: AbstractBinding`), and since every file here is included into `Main`, the test's definition silently replaced the framework type before `test_readers.jl` ran; the binding is now `Unwritten`, which is what it was for.
+And the collected refusals lead with `ReadResolution`, a kind name Appendix C does not carry — the section's own spelling for an unresolved read is `TrimProblemInvalid` where trim owns the setup and `TapResolution` where linearization does, so the standalone `compile_reads` needed a name of its own, and its collecting half is factored apart from the throw exactly so trim can fold the same list into its kind.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: